tang0029/pulse-app/README.md

 # Pulse-App
-A blood pressure web app for elderly adults
+A blood pressure web app for elderly adults.

 Its job is to make daily logging easy for two elderly parents, and to make sure a reading above the GP's threshold reaches family the same day — by email, without anyone having to open the app.